 Relational databases organize data into tables (rows and columns) with predefined relationships between them.
 They are highly structured and use SQL for querying.
 Examples include MySQL, PostgreSQL, and SQLite.

-Use Case: Ideal for applications requiring structured data, such as financial systems or customer relationship management (CRM) tools.
+Use Case: Ideal for applications requiring structured data, such as financial systems, customer relationship management (CRM) tools, and e-commerce platforms.

 NoSQL databases are designed for unstructured or semi-structured data.
 They are more flexible than relational databases and are often used for big data and real-time applications.
 Examples include MongoDB, Cassandra, and Redis.

-Use Case: Perfect for handling large volumes of data, such as social media platforms or IoT applications.
+Use Case: Perfect for handling large volumes of data, such as social media platforms, IoT applications, and content management systems.

 Cloud databases are hosted on cloud platforms like AWS, Google Cloud, or Microsoft Azure.
-They offer scalability, high availability, and reduced maintenance.
+They offer scalability, high availability, and reduced infrastructure costs.

-Use Case: Suitable for businesses looking for cost-effective, scalable solutions without the need for on-premise infrastructure.
+Use Case: Suitable for businesses looking for flexible, on-demand database solutions without the need for on-premise hardware.

-Graph databases store data in nodes and edges, making them ideal for representing relationships.
+Graph databases store data in nodes and edges, making them ideal for representing relationships between entities.
 Examples include Neo4j and Amazon Neptune.

-Use Case: Commonly used in recommendation engines, social networks, and fraud detection.
+Use Case: Commonly used in social networks, recommendation engines, and fraud detection systems.

 Databases operate on the principle of CRUD operations: Create, Read, Update, and Delete.
 These operations allow users to add new data, retrieve existing data, modify data, and remove data as needed.
 Here’s a simplified example: